Dumpster Rental Guide: Prices

 Locally-owned dumpster services typically have the lowest overhead and very competitive prices.
 Many of these are small, family-run operations.
 For temporary dumpsters, these companies tend to offer the best combination of service and price.

-Some companies listed on Hometown Dumpster Rental publish their general rental prices (if so, you can find a link to prices on their profile).
+Some companies listed on Hometown Dumpster Rental publish their general rental prices (if so, you can find a link to prices on their company profile).
 Others don't publish prices to avoid confusion, because the price you pay changes based on your debris and your location.
+To see price ranges by city and state, visit our Big List of Dumpster Rental Costs.

 A sampling of pricing from different companies around the country is below.
 Keep in mind, a phone call may be necessary to check availability and confirm pricing based on your location.